florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Mobile Photo (M131)/M131 - Manual webshop add on Mobile Photo EN.md

 -   Order processing screen

-**Florishop Shopping List**
+**FloriShop Shopping List**
-With the addon Shopping List you can easily create a shopping list based on recent orders.
-With this addon, the user can easily find and buy articles.
+With the add-on Shopping List you can easily create a shopping list based on recent orders.
+With this add-on, the user can easily find and buy articles.
 It often happens that customers have the same order every time they buy.
 When customers are used to ordering in this way, this add on has great potential for you.